jpf/workflows-scim-relay/README.md

         Okta user profile.

-        You can do this from the Okta Admin UI using: Directory > Profile Editor, the selecting the "User (default)" profile, then clicking the "Add Attribute" button, then naming the variable `externalId`.
+        You can do this from the Okta Admin UI using: Directory > Profile Editor, then selecting the "User (default)" profile, then clicking the "Add Attribute" button, then naming the variable `externalId`.
     -   Import the `Workflows_SCIM_Relay.folder` file into Okta Workflows.
 This will create a folder named "SCIM".